Logano takes advantage of late crash, wins Clash at Daytona

 DAYTONA BEACH, Fla.
-(AP) -- Joey Logano won the Clash at Daytona on Sunday, stealing a victory when leader Denny Hamlin and Brad Keselowski wrecked on the final lap.
+(AP) -- The real clash at Daytona came when Denny Hamlin and Brad Keselowski wrecked on the final lap.

+That was just the opening Joey Logano needed to get Ford to victory lane again at a superspeedway.

+Logano stole a win in the Clash at Daytona on Sunday, driving around the crashing leaders to land NASCAR's first trophy of Speedweeks.
+It was Ford's fourth consecutive win at a restrictor-plate track, and with four additional cars in the fold thanks to Stewart-Haas Racing's move from Chevrolet, the manufacturer known for its blue-oval logo might just be the one to beat heading into the season-opening Daytona 500.

+''One car alone was not going to win this race,'' Logano said. ''Didn't have a shot just because the (Joe Gibbs Racing) cars and the Toyotas were way too committed to each other.
+It's going to take a lot more than one guy to beat them.''

 Hamlin led much of the 75-lap exhibition event, which was postponed a day because of rain, but lost control while trying to block Keselowski just after taking the white flag for the final lap.
-Logano slid by on the outside as Hamlin and Keselowski slowed down low.
+Logano slid by on the outside as Hamlin and Keselowski slowed.

 It was Logano's first Clash victory in nine tries and his third overall win at Daytona International Speedway.
 This one came in NASCAR's first race of Speedweeks.